Nova636/hungary/school-material/proverb.md

 069 ★ Mást beszél, mint Bodóné, mikor a bor árát kérik.

-Like Mrs Bodó he talks about something else when asked to pay for the wine.
+***EN:*** Like Mrs Bodó he talks about something else when asked to pay for the wine.
 'Side-stepping an issue.'

 ***CN:***